lundha/lundha.github.io/_posts/2020-5-1-pl-analysis.md

 </div>

-Using numpy to select the desired columns to work with, where the
+Using numpy to select the desired columns to work with, where np.r_ is concatenating the columns we would like to work with.

 {% highlight python3 %}
 df = df.iloc[:, np.r_[3:11, 12:24, 48:56]]
 {% endhighlight %}

 #### Over/under and odds statistics

-Questions is

 - How many % of matches ended up over 2.5 goals
 - How many did the odds correspond to the statistics(i.e odds of 2.00 give 0.5 probability)